Utilities in Spain – Separating Fact From Fiction

 With prices on the up, scams on the rise, and more players entering the energy market, it pays to know the reality behind the hype regarding utilities in Spain.
 Take a look at our tips and make sure you know fact from fiction.

 Compare different brands and providers and take into account any delivery charge.

 Traditional gas bottles do not have a delivery charge, regardless of what the driver says!
 If you want to avoid delivery charges for lightweight bottles, you can usually buy them at your local petrol station.

 To date many providers don’t bother to charge clients, but that doesn’t mean they can’t if a penalty clause exists in your contract.

 Increased competition from new entrants to the market, coupled with more savvy consumers, has led to a greater possibility for companies to lose clients.
 Tying a client in for 12 months is an attractive way to increase profits.

 Distance selling regulations allow 14 days for consumers to change their mind and cancel without having to give a reason.
-This applies only when the service was contracted online, by phone, or with someone who visited your home.
+This applies only when the service was contracted online or by phone.

 If you signed the contract at a company’s office and then change your mind, you may have to pay a penalty charge.

 Most comparison sites make money by receiving a commission for clicks made and contracts signed.
 This means they may promote tariffs that aren’t the best for your cicumstances.
 Additionally comparison sites may not include all companies in your area.

 Domestic gas installations must be checked every 5 years in Spain (except in the Basque Country where it’s every 4 years) and boilers checked every 2 years.